Who Has Been Studied in PTSD Clinical Trials?

 Clinical Trials: Map

-The risk for trauma exposure in the military is significant and the willingness of Veterans and active duty to participate in research advanced the field's knowledge of how treatments work in this population.
-As with early studies of psychotherapy for women who experienced rape, Veterans and Active Duty members who participate in RCTs not only give themselves an opportunity to receive treatment to help them recover, but extend that benefit to anyone who may ultimately need PTSD treatment.
+The risk for trauma exposure in the military is significant and the willingness of Veterans and Service members to participate in research advances the field's knowledge of how treatments work in this population.
+Also, military-related trauma is not limited to combat, as accidents and sexual assault also occur; and, childhood trauma is more common among those who join the military.
+Veterans and Active Duty members who participate in RCTs allow us to learn more about how treatments work for military populations and extend that benefit to anyone who may ultimately need PTSD treatment.

 Clinical Trials: Military & Community Samples

-The majority of RCTs (57%) are community-based, and although Veterans and Service members may be included in those samples, military status was not a focus of recruitment.
+The majority of RCTs (54%) are community-based, and although Veterans and Service members may be included in those samples, military status was not a focus of recruitment.
 9% of RCTs are "mixed" samples, meaning both military personnel and civilians are included.
-The remaining studies are limited to military personnel, with 29% of RCTs specific to Veterans and 3% limited to Active Duty.
+The remaining studies are limited to military personnel, with 32% of RCTs specific to Veterans and 3% limited to Active Duty.
+Only 9 studies in the PTSD-Repository did not report this information.

-Interestingly, looking at Veteran-specific RCTs by study type, complementary and integrative health (CIH) trials are more common than in community samples (see below).
-Over half (56%) of CIH studies are Veteran-only samples.
+Interestingly, looking at Veteran-specific RCTs by study type (see below), complementary and integrative health (CIH) trials are more common than in community samples.
+Half of CIH studies are Veteran-only samples.
 This may reflect recent efforts by VA to better understand the efficacy of CIH for PTSD.
-Veteran samples also make up half of the Collaborative Care studies, as trials based on interventions that integrate medical and mental health care are much more possible within a comprehensive health care system like VA.
+Studies of nonpharmacologic cognitive interventions--teaching cognitive skills to improve attention--are also more common in Veteran samples (50%).
+Veteran samples also make up more than half (60%) of the collaborative care studies, as trials based on interventions that integrate medical and mental health care are much more possible within a comprehensive health care system like VA.
+That said, it is important to be mindful that community samples may include military personnel who were either not asked about military service or did not report that experience.

 Clinical Trials: Gender & Military